raspberrypilearning/top-5-emoji-list/en/step_1.md

 ## Introduction

-In this project, you will create a top 5 list of emoji with animated emoji and an emoji background.
+In this project, you will create a top 5 list of emojis with animated emojis and an emoji background.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">CSS animations</span> are used to grab attention and make a website engaging without slowing down the loading of pages.
+<span style="color: #0faeb0">CSS animations</span> are used to grab people's attention and make a website engaging without slowing down the loading of pages.
 The animations work by changing one or more properties of an element over a period of time.
-Examples of animations could be; hover effects, loading images, text animation, particle effects, or animated images.
+Examples of animations are hover effects, loading images, text animation, particle effects, and animated images.
 </p>

 You will:
-+ Use **lists**, **block quotes** and **links** in HTML
++ Use **lists**, **block quotes**, and **links** in HTML
-+ Use CSS **animations** to make your page stand out
++ Use CSS **animations** to make your page attract people's attention
-+ Create your own **CSS class** that makes elements transparent so you can see a background image.
++ Create your own **CSS class** that makes elements transparent so you can see a background image

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-A <span style="color: #0faeb0">**content writer**</span> or content author researches and writes interesting articles for a web site.
-Top 5 or 10 lists are popular.
+A <span style="color: #0faeb0">**content writer**</span> or content author researches and writes interesting articles for a website.
+Top 5 or 10 lists are popular with lots of people.
 What would you make a list about?
 </p>

 --- no-print ---